manpagez: man pages & more

 The GNU df POSIXLY_CORRECT, and DF_BLOCK_SIZE and the BSD BLOCKSIZE

-environment variables are honored.
+environment variables are honored when possible.

 See Also